BjarneJesse/ASReview_balancing_query_strategies/README.md

 ## Simulation1A

 In the first simulation, all current query strategies are simulated to analyze their performance and effectiveness in the context of this dataset.
 This simulation gives a comparison and evaluation of each of the current strategy's impact on a 'normal' dataset.
+We will do this with all the different parameters on default.

 ## Simulation1B

 In this simulation, all curren balancing strategies are simulated to analyze their performance and effectiveness in the context of this dataset.
 This simulation gives a comparison and evaluation of each of the current strategy's impact on a 'normal' dataset.
+We will do this with all the different parameters on default.